Katie Hopkins’ Sweden Visit: Swedish Women Beg To Be Heard In The Midst Of Uncontrollable Migrant Crime [Opinion]

 Government Coverup

 According to Sputnik News, Sweden is concealing migrant crime data whilst female Swedes increasingly feel threatened due to the Middle Eastern immigrant community.
 Reportedly, it’s been over ten years since individual criminal ethnicity has been documented for statistical purposes.
-The last time such data was collected and assessed was in 2005, and Swedish the government has continually voted against updating there stats.
+The last time such data was collected and assessed was in 2005, and Swedish the government has continually voted against updating their stats.
 Many of Sweden’s politicians seem to be either in denial, clueless or lying when it comes to the reasons the data doesn’t need to be reassessed.

-Finland, Norway and Denmark, on the other hand, have kept up on reporting the ethnic background of their criminals, and their statistics reflect what law enforcement in Sweden already know: migrants are the primary ethnic group committing crimes.
+Finland, Norway, and Denmark, on the other hand, have kept up on reporting the ethnic background of their criminals, and their statistics reflect what law enforcement in Sweden already know: migrants are the primary ethnic group committing crimes.

 One would think that if the crime of neighboring countries has gone up due to refugees, Sweden would not be any different.